Bounding the tripartite-circle crossing number of complete tripartite graphs: Tools for counting the number of crossings

-\subsection{Defining the $y$-Labels}
+\subsection{Defining the $y$-labels}

 As observed in \cref{lem:xOrder}, the $x$-labels are sufficient to describe a bipartite-circle drawing.
 We now aim to describe tripartite-circle drawings.
 We therefore introduce a new vertex assignment, $\vtx{y}{i}{a}{b}$ that depends on all three circles.

-Let $\textsc{a}$, $\textsc{b}$, and $\textsc{c}$ be the three circles and $i$ be a vertex on $\textsc{a}$.
-The star formed by all edges from $i$ to $\textsc{b}$ together with circle $\textsc{b}$ partition the plane into disjoint regions.
-Exactly one of these regions contains the third circle $\textsc{c}$.
-This region is enclosed by two edges incident to $i$ and the arc between two consecutive vertices on $\textsc{b}$.
-We define the second of these two vertices (in clockwise or counterclockwise order depending on whether $\textsc{b}$ is an inner or outer circle, respectively) as $\vtx{y}{i}{a}{b}$.
 See \cref{fig:defyiLP}.
+Let $\mysc{a}$, $\mysc{b}$, and $\mysc{c}$ be the three circles and $i$ be a vertex on $\mysc{a}$.
+The star formed by all edges from $i$ to $\mysc{b}$ together with circle $\mysc{b}$ partitions the plane into disjoint regions.
+Exactly one of these regions contains the third circle $\mysc{c}$.
+This region is enclosed by two edges incident to $i$ and the arc between two consecutive vertices on $\mysc{b}$.
+We define the second of these two vertices (in clockwise or counterclockwise order depending on whether $\mysc{b}$ is an inner or outer circle, respectively) as $\vtx{y}{i}{a}{b}$.

-\subsection{Counting Crossings Using $x$- and $y$-labels}
+\subsection{Counting crossings using $x$- and $y$-labels}

 If two edges $ab$ and $cd$ cross, then at least two (nonadjacent) vertices in $\{a,b,c,d\}$ are on the same circle.
 Hence, there are six total types of crossings between edges $ab$ and $cd$: